-There is a clear division of responsibility between the Chairman and the Managing Director to ensure that there is a balance of power and authority, such that no one individual has unfettered powers of decisionmaking.
-The Chairman, who is an Independent Non-Executive Director, is responsible for ensuring Board effectiveness and compliance with corporate governance whilst the Managing Director is responsible for implementing the policies and decisions of the Board, overseeing the operations as well as coordinating the development and implementation of business and corporate strategies.
+There is a clear division of responsibility between the Chairman and the Managing Director to ensure that there is a balance of power and authority, such that no one individual has unfettered powers of decision-making.

+Tan Sri Dato' Seri Utama Arshad bin Ayub, who is a Non-Independent Non-Executive Director, is the Chairman of the Company.
+He is responsible for leading and ensuring the Board effectiveness and compliance with corporate governance.
+He acts as facilitator at Board meetings and general meetings to ensure that the meetings are carried out smoothly according to their agenda.
+He is the father of Encik Azhari Arshad who is an Executive Director.